mitisimus/sibcoin-mod/doc/README.md

 Copyright (c) 2014-2017 Dash Core Developers
 Copyright (c) 2015-2017 Sibcoin Developers

-This is the official reference wallet for Dash digital currency and comprises the backbone of the Dash peer-to-peer network.
-You can [download Dash Core](https://www.dash.org/downloads/) or [build it yourself](#building) using the guides below.
+This is the official reference wallet for Sibcoin digital currency and comprises the backbone of the Sibcoin peer-to-peer network.
+You can [download Sibcoin Core](https://www.sibcoin.org/downloads/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------
-The following are some helpful notes on how to run Dash on your native platform.
+The following are some helpful notes on how to run Sibcoin on your native platform.

 ### Unix